mouli-dutta/Python-Practice/README.md

 # Python-Practice
-A repo containing practice python code
+A repo containing practice questions from LeetCode.